NYXFLOWER/TIP/README.md

 # Tri-graph Information Propagation (TIP) model

-TIP is an efficient general approach for *multi-relational link prediction* in any *multi-modal*  (i.e. heterogeneous and multi-relational) network with two types of nodes.
-It can also be applied to the *Knowledge Graph Completion* and Recommendation System task.
+TIP is an efficient general approach for **multi-relational link prediction** in any **multi-modal**  (i.e. heterogeneous and multi-relational) network with two types of nodes.
+It can also be applied to the **Knowledge Graph Completion** and **Recommendation** task.
 TIP model is inspired by the [Decagon](https://github.com/marinkaz/decagon) and [R-GCN](https://github.com/tkipf/relational-gcn) models, motivated by their limitations of high computational cost and memory demand when graph goes really complex.
-TIP improves their link prediction accuracy, and time and space efficiency of node representation learning.
+TIP improves their link prediction **accuracy**, and time and space **efficiency** of node representation learning.
 See details on the algorithm in our [paper]().

 ## TIP for Polypharmacy Side Effiect Prediction

 we are particularly concerned about the safety of [polypharmacy](https://en.wikipedia.org/wiki/Polypharmacy), which is the concurrent use of multiple medications by a patient.
-Given a pair of drug, the TIP model will predict how many polypharmacy side effects the drug pair will have, and what are the possibilities.
+Given a pair of drug (:pill:,:pill:), the TIP model will predict how many polypharmacy side effects the drug pair will have, and what are the possibilities.

 <div align=center>
 <img height="100" src="img/pred_dd.png" alt=""hhh/>
 </div>

 We use *POSE clinical records* and *pharmacological information* to construct a multi-modal biomedical graph with two types of nodes: Drug (D) and Protein (P).
 The graph contains three types of interaction (refer to three subgraphs):

-- D-D graph: drug-drug interactions with side effects as edge labels
-- P-D graph: protein-drug interactions (with a fixed label)
-- P-P graph: protein-protein interactions (with a fixed label)
+&emsp; :cookie: &ensp; D-D graph: drug-drug interactions with side effects as edge labels &emsp; :cake: &ensp; P-D graph: protein-drug interactions (with a fixed label) &emsp; :ice_cream: &ensp; P-P graph: protein-protein interactions (with a fixed label)

 <div align=center>
 <img width="500" src="img/network.png" alt=""hhh/>